spokestack/spokestack.io/content/docs/Android/cookbook.md

 If speech is being processed when the `DEACTIVATE` event is received, the transcript will still be delivered to your event listener via a `RECOGNIZE` event when processing is complete.

-If you want to stop Spokestack entirely (including wakeword detection), you can call:
+If you want to stop Spokestack entirely (including wake word detection), you can call:

 ```kotlin
 pipeline.stop()